eoincampbell/eoincampbell.github.io/_posts/2020-11-05-building-buyirish-dot-com.md

 The statistics themselves are then persisted directly to App Insights using the Application Insights SDK as customEvents with a Dictionary of meta data attached..
 This is a nice quick solution (ignoring the default 90-day data retention issue) as it allows us to write some quick kusto queries to see how things are performing.

+We've also added App Insights and Google Analytics to the front end to capture generic usage information as well.

 ```text
 customEvents
 | where timestamp > ago (8h)